Church of Saint Oswald, King and Martyr, Oswaldkirk: History and architecture

 The future Archbishop of Canterbury and chaplain to King Charles II, John Tillotson, preached his first sermon at the church of Saint Oswald in 1661, because of his friendship with John Denton, who was rector of the church from 1658 until his expulsion in 1662 for non-conformism.

 Perhaps the most important event in the 17th century was the installation of two brand new bells, one bearing the inscription "Venite Exultemus Domino", or "Come, let us rejoice in the Lord" (dated 1684), and the other bearing the inscription "Gloria in Altissimus Deo", or "Glory to God in the highest" (dated 1683).
 These are still in use through bell-ropes, which have been replaced several times in the intervening centuries and extend down to the floor next to the clock mechanism, which is dated 1898 and is wholly mechanical, powering a clock whose two faces can be seen on both the western and eastern sides of the bell tower.

 There was major restoration work done to the church in 1886, and a large amount of the Chancel woodwork dates from this period.
 During the restoration the east window was also replaced; it now depicts the stylised form of Saint Oswald, flanked on either side by Saint Aidan, and Saint Cuthbert, both Christian saints of the same era, and who helped him in missionary work in the Kingdom of Northumbria.
 These windows are directly opposite the western window, above the font at the other end of the church, which depicts the queen at the time, Queen Victoria.
 Further modern additions to the church can be seen in the bell turret and organ chamber, as well as the south porch, which is currently the sole congregational entrance to the church.
 The church uses an electric organ during services.

 The church is a Grade II* listed building and has been so since 4 January 1955.

 Modern usage

 St Oswald's is part of a four-church benefice, including the churches and parishes of Oswaldkirk, Ampleforth, Gilling, and Stonegrave.
-As of 2017 the vicar is the Reverend Dr Catherine Elizabeth Reid, who serves all four parishes.
+As of 2022 the vicar is the Reverend James Trowsdale, who serves all four parishes.
 Services in the church occur weekly on Sunday and at other times during the week with the help of volunteers in the local community.
-There is also a "tea time club", which is a club teaching Christian morals and biblical teachings to young people, as well as biblical role-plays and "mini-pilgrimages".
-The church is host to a carol service each year on Christmas Eve, jointly undertaken by the Anglican congregation and that of Oswaldkirk's Roman Catholic church, the church of Saint Aidan.
-The united churches of Oswaldkirk also have a harvest festival each year, hosted in the building of Saint Aidan's church every other year, alternating with St Oswald's church.
+The church is host to a carol service each year on Christmas Eve, jointly undertaken by the Anglican and Roman Catholic congregations.
+The united churches of Oswaldkirk also have a harvest festival each year.